SaridakisStamatisChristos/options-pricing-engine/options-pricing-engine/OPERATIONS.md

   (each entry includes a `request_id` and the authenticated `user` where available).
 Check upstream dependencies, especially the OIDC issuer, for outages.
 Watch `ope_auth_failures_total{reason="jwt_error"}` for spikes that may signal clock drift or invalid tokens.
+A rise in `ope_auth_failures_total{reason="jwks_unavailable"}` indicates JWKS fetch issues; cached keys will continue to verify tokens after the first failure.
 * **`OPEHighLatencyP95`** – examine `ope_request_latency_seconds` per route and
   `ope_model_latency_seconds` to determine the bottlenecked pricing model.
   Inspect CPU utilisation; increase `OPE_THREADS` or scale horizontally if